A Complete Guide to the Charles Wallace India Trust Scholarships

 - Not have received a CWIT grant in the last five years.

-- For long-term awards, have an unconditional offer from a UK university in supported fields.
+- For long-term awards, have an unconditional offer from a UK university in a supported field.

 - Provide a strong proposal outlining your UK plans and how you'll apply the experience in India.